 - Inhale and lift your head, neck, and chest off the ground.
 Make sure your glutes and core are engaged—this prevents injury to your lower back and activates the upper back and shoulder muscles.

 Bridge pose (Setubandhasana) is great for strengthening the legs and glutes.
 It may improve digestion and stimulate the abdominal organs.

 - Lie on your back with your knees bent and your heels close to your butt.

-- Inhale, squeezing your glutes and lifting your pelvis up to the sky.
+- Inhale, squeezing your glutes and lifting your pelvis to the sky.

-- Rotate your shoulders blades inward and try to interlock your fingers under your back on the floor as you keep your chin pointing away from your chest.
+- Rotate your shoulder blades inward and try to interlock your fingers under your back on the floor as you keep your chin pointing away from your chest.

 - Hold and breathe.